globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 1. Requests for access to Datica Platform systems and applications is made formally using the following process:
   1. The Datica workforce member, or their manager, initiates the access request by creating an Issue in the JIRA Compliance Review Activity (CRA) Project.
+     * User identities must be verified prior to granting access to new accounts.
+     * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
+     * For new accounts, the method used to verify the user's identity must be recorded on the Issue.
   2. The Security Officer will grant access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
   3. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
   4. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
 The Security Officer then grants requested access.